EdenWise/hjcrc/HJCSIC.md

 # How the Judeo-Christian System Influences Civilization [^Information]

 Civilization started as a natural order.
-It got disrupted when human beings reached the top of the food chain.
+It got upended when human beings reached the top of the food chain.
 Civilization began to be dominated by the male disposition, some males became self-first/narcissistic because the checks on balance were disappearing.
 The ancestors of the Hebrews decided to underwrite these men.
 They did this to get profit and personal safety.